Westin Bonaventure Hotel: Location filming

 In 2002, the hotel was the location for a Fear Factor stunt which involved crossing a bridge of plexiglass discs on cables suspended on the lobby's fifth floor.
 The television series It's a Living was set in a restaurant atop the Bonaventure.
 The hotel is also showcased in episodes of CSI and its exterior can be seen in Americathon, Mission: Impossible III, Almighty Thor, Hancock, and at the beginning of the Lionel Richie "Dancing on the Ceiling" music video.
-The building made appearances in the 1991 Kylie Minogue music video Step Back in Time, the 1985 Survivor music video "The Search Is Over", the 2004 video game Grand Theft Auto: San Andreas, the 2012 video game Call of Duty: Black Ops II (in the "Aftermath" multiplayer map) and in the 2013 video game Grand Theft Auto V with the name "Arcadius Business Center"(having three towers instead of four towers and featuring glass elevator animations).
+The building made appearances in the 2002 Aaliyah music video "More Than a Woman", 1991 Kylie Minogue music video "Step Back in Time", the 1985 Survivor music video "The Search Is Over", the 2004 video game Grand Theft Auto: San Andreas, the 2012 video game Call of Duty: Black Ops II (in the "Aftermath" multiplayer map) and in the 2013 video game Grand Theft Auto V with the name "Arcadius Business Center" (having three towers instead of four towers and featuring glass elevator animations).

 The hotel was also used as a setting for R&B singer Usher's music video for the 2002 hit single, "U Don't Have to Call".
-A pivotal scene in the season four (2005) episode "Another Mister Sloane" of the espionage drama Alias took place in the Bonaventure Hotel as well, while it was also featured in season one (2017), episode 5 of another espionage drama, Counterpart.
-The hotel hosted the first task for the final leg of The Amazing Race 33, which aired in 2022.
+A pivotal scene in the season four (2005) episode "Another Mister Sloane" of the espionage drama Alias took place in the Bonaventure Hotel as well, while it was also featured in season one (2017), episode five of another espionage drama, Counterpart.
+In 2021, Rihanna's "Savage x Fenty Show Vol. 3" was filmed entirely on location at the hotel.
+The hotel also hosted the first task for the final leg of The Amazing Race 33, which aired in 2022.